 Released: August 1982

-Shaking off its cliche and cheesy image, horror genre truly came into its own in the late ’70s and early ’80s, directors were willing to try new things and very few taboos that were off-limits, The Shining and The Wicker Man both pushed boundaries, inspiring young directors like Carpenter and proving that if you’re willing to invest in the storytelling and scrip, you don’t need a million-dollar special effects budget, something that’s very evident when he made The Fog and Halloween, perfecting his skills so that when he was given a bigger budget to play with while making Escape From New York and The Thing the quality of film was still great and the plot didn’t suffer.
+Shaking off its cliche and cheesy image, horror genre truly came into its own in the late ’70s and early ’80s, directors will try new things and very few taboos that were off-limits, The Shining and The Wicker Man both pushed boundaries, inspiring young directors like Carpenter and proving that if you’re willing to invest in the storytelling and scrip, you don’t need a million-dollar special effects budget, something that’s very clear when he made The Fog and Halloween, perfecting his skills so that when he was given a bigger budget to play with while making Escape From New York and The Thing the quality of the film was still great and the plot didn’t suffer.

-Although the film is mostly remembered for its wonderful practical special effects and incredibly tense, for me its the cast that makes the movie, with my favourite scene being the one with the Petri dish, where the growing mistrust and fear really starts to show and you can’t help but become swept up in the tension.
+Although the film is mostly remembered for its wonderful practical special effects and incredibly tense, for me it’s the cast that makes the movie, with my favourite scene being the one with the Petri dish where the growing mistrust and fear really shows and you can’t help but become swept up in the tension.

-As I mentioned above, the SFX in the film was what made it so groundbreaking at the time and the fact that they still look so good even today is one of the reasons that I love practical effects so much, Rob Bottin really outdid himself to give a creature that changes appearance throughout, a menacing and scary feel every time it appears on screen.
+As I mentioned above, the SFX in the film made it so groundbreaking at the time and the fact that they still look so good even today is one reason that I love practical effects so much, Rob Bottin really outdid himself to give a creature that changes appearance throughout, a menacing and scary feel every time it appears on the screen.

-One final note, the ending is probably the films crowning glory, not pandering to the norm by not giving you closure one way or the other, one to this day still hasn’t been resolved.
+One last note, the ending is probably the film’s crowning glory, not pandering to the norm by not giving you closure one way or the other.
+One to this day still hasn’t been resolved.